 4. Tortilla Española

 Tortilla Española is often thought of as the Spanish version of an omelet.
 The big difference is that it is often served in slices, like a pie.
-Some people even make sandwiches out of them.
+Some people even add some jamon iberico to their tortilla and make sandwiches out of them.

 Nobody knows for sure when the Spanish started making this dish, but most agree it was sometime in the 19th century.